 What is it?
 How does it work?

-National Theatre Live is an exciting initiative to broadcast live performances of the best of British theatre to cinemas in the UK around the world.
+National Theatre Live broadcasts live performances of the best of British theatre to cinemas in the UK around the world.

-Visit the National Theatre Live website for details of forthcoming broadcasts and the venues showing the screenings.
+For forthcoming broadcasts visit the National Theatre Live website for details of dates and the venues showing the screenings.

 NT Live launched in June 2009 with a broadcast of Phèdre with Helen Mirren, which was shown in over 200 cinemas around the world and seen by a worldwide audience of more than 50,000 people.
 The initial season continued with Shakespeare’s All's Well That Ends Well, Nation based on the novel by Terry Pratchett and adapted by Mark Ravenhill, Alan Bennett's The Habit of Art and concluded with London Assurance with Fiona Shaw and Simon Russell Beale.